chaudanghuy/chaudanghuy.github.io/_posts/2022-07-06-setup-docker-in-local-environment-for-windows-10.md

-## Setup Docker with PHP and MYSQL for web development in Windows 10
+## Setup Docker for Web Development in Windows 10

 The guideline requires the basic knowledge of Docker so you need research what is Docker first.